jeongmi0227/MovieReview/README.md

 # MovieReview
-An SPA website with React and Redux.
-This service provide lastest movie and allows users to write reivews and discuss about the moview.
+A SPA website with React and Redux.
+This service provides the latest movie information and allows users to write reviews and discuss the movie.